Mortgage rate forecast for next week (May 29-June 2)

 Mortgage interest rate FAQ

-Mortgage rates could decrease next week (May 29-June 2, 2023) if the mortgage market takes a cautious approach to a possible recession.
+Mortgage rates could decrease next week (October 7-11, 2024) if the mortgage market takes a cautious approach to a possible recession.
 However, rates could rise if lenders account for the Federal Reserve taking measures to counteract inflation or if a global event brings economic uncertainty.

-If the historically high inflation of 2022 continues to dissipate and the economy falls into a recession, it’s likely mortgage rates will decrease in 2023.
+If inflation continues to dissipate and the economy cools or goes into a recession, it’s likely mortgage rates will decrease in 2024.
 Although, it’s important to remember that interest rates are notoriously volatile and are driven by many factors, so they can rise during any given week.

-Mortgage rates may continue to rise in 2023.
-High inflation, a strong housing market, and policy changes by the Federal Reserve have all pushed rates higher in 2022.
+Mortgage rates may continue to rise in 2024.
+High inflation, a strong housing market, and policy changes by the Federal Reserve have all pushed rates higher in 2022 and 2023.
 However, if the U.S. does indeed enter a recession, mortgage rates could come down.

-Freddie Mac is now citing average 30-year rates in the 6 percent range.
-If you can find a rate in the 4s or 5s, you’re in a very good position.
+Freddie Mac is now citing average 30-year rates in the 7% range.
+If you can find a rate in the 5s or 6s, you’re in a very good position.
 Remember that rates vary a lot by borrower.
 Those with perfect credit and large down payments may get below-average interest rates, while poor-credit borrowers and those with non-QM loans could see much higher rates.
 You’ll need to get pre-approved for a mortgage to know your exact rate.

 For the most part, industry experts do not expect the housing market to crash in 2023.
 Yes, home prices are over-inflated.
 But many of the risk factors that led to the 2008 crash are not present in today’s market.
 Low inventory and massive buyer demand should keep the market propped up next year.
 Plus, mortgage lending practices are much safer than they used to be.
 That means there’s not a subprime mortgage crisis waiting in the wings.